 - Include branded and keyword-optimized content

-Tip: Create a subcategory page devoted to Prime
+4. Create an Amazon Store subcategory page devoted to Prime

 We say it every year and we will say it again: Don’t stock out!